MalekKamel/Bulletin/README.md

 The previous line tells **Bulletin** to ignore the new bulletin as long as a bulletin with the same content is displayed.

-BUT what happens to the ignored bulletins? see [Ignore Duplicate Strategy](#ignore-duplicate-strategy)

 ### Duplicate Strategy Interface:

 ``` kotlin